zombieconao/My-hyprland-config/README.md

 # My Hyprland Config

+!!!
+DO NOT CLONE IT FOR NOW, THERE IS LOCKSCREEN BUG, QT APPS ERROR AND MORE!......!!!!

 This is my hyprland config based on gaurav23b's simple hyprland config.
 I just upload on github for save this config but you can copy it if you want 😉